-Interpret products of whole numbers, e.g., interpret $5 \times 7$ as the total number of objects in 5 groups of 7 objects each.
-For example, describe a context in which a total number of objects can be expressed as $5 \times 7$ .
+Interpret products of whole numbers, e.g., interpret 5×7 as the total number of objects in 5 groups of 7 objects each.
+For example, describe a context in which a total number of objects can be expressed as 5×7 .

 Code Digital Student Experience Code Teacher Resources

 U35 Computations and Algebraic Thinking - Arithmetic Patterns in Multiplication U35 Arithmetic Patterns in Multiplication

 U36 Computations and Algebraic Thinking - Multiply One-Digit Numbers Using Concrete Models U36 One-Digit by One-Digit Multiplication

 U36 Computations and Algebraic Thinking - Multiply One-Digit Numbers Using 1×1 Arrays U36 Multiplying Two One-Digit Numbers with Arrays

 U36 Problem Solving without Numbers

 ISIP Practicing Fact Families

-ISIP Strip Diagrams - Compare
+ISIP Using Strip Diagrams to Solve Compare Problems

 FP Multominoes

 FP Tall Towers

 FP Dice Blocks

 FP Wipe Out

 FP Sticky Products

-Interpret products of whole numbers, e.g., interpret $5 \times 7$ as the total number of objects in 5 groups of 7 objects each.
-For example, describe a context in which a total number of objects can be expressed as $5 \times 7$ .
+Interpret products of whole numbers, e.g., interpret 5×7 as the total number of objects in 5 groups of 7 objects each.
+For example, describe a context in which a total number of objects can be expressed as 5×7 .

-Code Digital Student Experience Code Teacher Resources FP Multiplication Fast Track FP Fact Family Triangles: Multiplication and Division FP Shake It!
+Code Digital Student Experience Code Teacher Resources FP Multiplication Fast Track FP Shake It!
 Make It!
 Solve It!
 (Multiplication)

 Interpret whole-number quotients of whole numbers, e.g., interpret $56 \div 8$ as the number of objects in each share when 56 objects are partitioned equally into 8 shares, or as a number of shares when 56 objects are partitioned into equal shares of 8 objects each.
-For example, describe a context in which a number of shares or a number of groups can be expressed as $56 \div 8$ .
+For example, describe a context in which a number of shares or a number of groups can be expressed as $56 \div 8$.